SystemSpace/Compendium/compendium.rst

 What do TSUKI personnel look like?
   For RISENII: In function they wear dark suit-like clothing with the orange two dashes // on them (usually expanded quite far up), as well as a name and small void for verification.

-  SYNAPSE officials do sometimes wear bodysuits, which are kinda glass-like wiwth these triangle shapes wihich reflect space.
+  SYNAPSE officials do sometimes wear bodysuits, which are kinda glass-like with these triangle shapes which reflect space.

 Is the original user who created SYNAPSE still around?
   Sadly, no. But it was taken over by someone else.